ghstahl/go-routine-cbx/README.md

 # go-routine-cbx

-This is an excercise in using go routines to handle a request and response back via a passed in channel.
+This is an excercise in using go routines to handle a request and respond back via a passed in channel.

+I need to research the grpc stuff to see if I can use that engine for internal pub/reply stuff.

 The request channel buffer is a factor of runtime.NumCPU.  i.e. runtime.NumCPU() * factor